For the love of roses

 Most soils don’t have the perfect balance of all the nutrients, so using a mix of fast action feed as well as slower releasing and continuous feeds will help the plants to really grow their best, so your garden is looking rosy all year round.
 Miracle-Gro Rose & Shrub Continuous Release Plant Food has added magnesium for healthier growth.
 Just one application per season will be enough with this convenient feed that feeds roses and shrubs for 6 months using the Smart Release Feed which is activated when the plants are actively growing.

 Along with the rest of your garden, watering is best done in the early morning, so that plants have time to drain and dry, and so the heat of the sun doesn’t scorch the plants or cause the water to evaporate.
 As deep-rooted plants, whilst they are establishing a trickling hosepipe is a good way to water to give the roots a good soaking.
 Although, due to their deep-rooted nature, if they are planted in the ground, once established they only need an occasional water.

 Deadhead any spent blooms as they appear before they can set seed and that will also encourage more flower to appear.
 To make the most of your beautiful roses, whether they are shrubs or ground cover, is to prune them to keep them looking tidy, and the best part is you can prune them in autumn, early winter or spring, anytime when there isn’t frosty conditions.

-Even with top care, diseases can get to your beautiful blooms, but RoseClear® Ultra Gun! is easy to apply and ready to use, simply spray directly onto the leaves until they are wet which will protect the plants for up to 21 days.
+Even with top care, diseases can get to your beautiful blooms, but RoseClear 3 in 1 Action is easy to apply and ready to use, simply spray directly onto the leaves until they are wet which will protect the plants.